-Name of the degree to be conferred Doctor of Philosophy in Heritage Studies Educational purpose This program fosters individuals to comprehensively understand the social and international roles of the world's cultural and natural heritage in relation to the agenda of international society and international governance aimed at achieving sustainability of the global environment and human society, to analyze the location of problems facing heritage in relation to political, economic, social, and natural factors, and to develop researchers and university teachers of world heritage studies and highly skilled professionals who will become top leaders in the world with a high level of ability to research theories and techniques for solving such problems.
-Vision of human resources development The program fosters individuals with a clear will and attitude to contribute to the world in the protection of the world's cultural and natural heritage, a sense of ethics, communication and negotiation skills that can be applied to discussions in the international community, especially in international organizations, the ability to accurately grasp the needs of the international community and solve problems, and the ability to become researchers and educators in world heritage studies who can pass on the world's cultural and natural heritage to future generations.
-Competencies specified in diploma policy Evaluation perspectives 1.
-Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1Are there any research findings that can be considered new knowledge?
-2Can we expect you to create knowledge that will contribute to future society?
-2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1Can you make and implement long-term plans for critical challenges?
-2Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
-3. Communication competence: Ability to express the true nature of academic findings positively and clearly 1Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
-2Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
-4. Leadership competence: Ability to have objectives get accomplished under your leadership 1Can you set attractive and compelling goals?
-2Are you capable of building systems to realize goals and accomplish objectives as the leader?
-5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society 1Do you have strong awareness and motivation to contribute to international society and international activities?
-2Have you obtained adequate linguistic skills for international information collection and action?
-6. The ability to develop co-notification Does the student intend to contribute to society by developing a wide range of research results on the conservation of cultural and natural heritage?
+The degree of Doctor of Philosophy in Heritage Studies is commenced to those who have fulfilled the requirements for the completion of the Doctoral programs, as set out in the Graduate School Regulations of the University of Tsukuba and related university regulations, and who are deemed to have the following competencies.

+Competencies Evaluation perspectives 1.
+Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1 Are there any research findings that can be considered new knowledge?
+2 Can we expect you to create knowledge that will contribute to future society?
+2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1 Can you make and implement long-term plans for critical challenges?
+2 Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
+3. Communication competence: Ability to express the true nature of academic findings positively and clearly Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
+Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
+4. Leadership competence: Ability to have objectives get accomplished under your leadership 1 Can you set attractive and compelling goals?
+2 Are you capable of building systems to realize goals and accomplish objectives as the leader?
+5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society Do you have strong awareness and motivation to contribute to international society and international activities?
+Have you obtained adequate linguistic skills for international information collection and action?
+6. The ability to develop conotification Does the student intend to contribute to society by developing a wide range of research results on the conservation of cultural and natural heritage?

 7. Ability to create specialized knowledge: Ability to create and use advanced knowledge about cultural and natural heritage Is the student trying to make use of the results of their specialized research on the conservation of cultural and natural heritage for the benefit of society?
 8. Ability to develop common skills Can the student develop their research results and work on problem solving for the conservation of cultural and natural heritage?
 9. Capacity to develop professional skills: Ability to find solutions to professional challenges in the protection of cultural and natural heritage Can the student develop professional solutions and engage in problem solving for the conservation of cultural and natural heritage?
-10. International development capacity: Awareness of and willingness to address international issues in the protection of cultural and natural heritage Has the student acquired a high level of motivation and sufficient language skills to contribute to the international community for the conservation of cultural and natural heritage?
+10.International development capacity: Awareness of and willingness to address international issues in the protection of cultural and natural heritage Has the student acquired a high level of motivation and sufficient language skills to contribute to the international community for the conservation of cultural and natural heritage?